 Price for rectal cancer diagnosis and treatment by Professor Moshe Inbar: $2,935

-It is important to correctly identify the type of the disease before starting treatment in your region.
-Get a free consultation with an Israeli doctor right now.
+It is important to correctly determine the type of the disease before starting treatment in the country of residence.
+Consult an Israeli physician right now, free of charge.
+Find out the prices for the necessary diagnostic procedures in Top Ichilov.

 PHYSICIANS WHO TREAT RECTAL CANCER IN TOP ICHILOV